DebalB/Python_public/README.md

 ## Repository of Python projects for my public portfolio

-- Ball in a Box

-- Cab booking prediction
+- Calculating size of objects using OpenCV

 - Demo of Ensemble models

-- Face Detection
+- Face Detection with OpenCV

 - FCNN for Image Classification

+- Funny Mirrors implementation using OpenCV

+- Invisibility Cloak using OpenCV

+- Mask-RCNN using OpenCV and pretrained Tensorflow model

+- Matterport Mask-RCNN demo

+- Monster Game implementation using OpenCV

-- Object Detection example using football game
+- Object Detection example using football game footage

-- Video Stitching example using football game
+- Pattern Matching example using T-shirt images

-- Funny Mirrors implementation

 - ROI extraction using computer game example

-- Invisibility Cloak

-- Mask RCNN in Keras

-- Mask RCNN

-- Monster Game using image processing
+- ROI extraction using pool table example

 - Semantic Segmentation using OpenCV

-- ROI extraction using pool table example
+- Sklearn example using 'Cab booking prediction'

 - Steganography using OpenCV

-- Calculating size of objects using OpenCV

 - Steganography with Text

-- Pattern Matching example using T-shirt images
+- Video Stitching example using football game footage

+- VPython demo using 'Bouncing Ball in a Box'